Mowibox/chroma/content/en/tutorials/computer_science/using_terminal/index.md

 ## Terminal Commands

-Let's start by opening a terminal window (PowerShell or Command Prompt (cmd) on Windows).
-On Linux distributions (and macOS), you can often open it with the “Ctrl + Alt + T” shortcut.
+Let's start by opening a terminal window (PowerShell on Windows).
+On Linux distributions (and macOS), you can often open it with the “Ctrl + Alt + T” shortcut (or "Cmd + Alt + T").

 ### pwd